Today’s Market – The Patient Treatment Challenge

 Cysview® is a trademark of Photocure ASA, and is a trade name for hexaminolevulinate hydrochloride (HAL-BLC)

 Endoscopes with Blue Light and Fluorescence Imaging Agents

 As effective as chemical agents are in visualizing cancerous cells, the full hour required for prep time poses logistical challenges for the operating room.
 Establishing a protocol to effectively coordinate the schedules of the O.R., the staff and the surgeon, often makes this method impractical and costly.
-As well as affecting the flow and efficiency of the O.R., the time delay limits the widespread use of this method in the less-expensive physicians’ office setting.
+The time delay also limits the widespread use of this method in the less-expensive physicians’ office setting.

-In addition, this system projects two different images onto separate monitors for viewing by the surgeon: 1) a white light image shows the full landscape of the bladder, but doesn’t highlight the cancer and 2) a blue-filtered image shows a highlighted image of the cancer, but without any indication of its precise location in the bladder.
+In addition, this system projects a white light image or a blue light image – one at a time – onto a monitor for viewing by the surgeon: 1) a white light image shows the full landscape of the bladder, but doesn’t highlight the cancer and 2) a blue-filtered image shows a highlighted image of the cancer, but without any indication of its precise location in the bladder.
 Viewing these images requires the surgeon to manually switch back and forth between the two in order to accurately assess the details of the tumor and its exact location, posing an additional challenge for the surgical team.
-There is no question that the need for a practical (reduced prep time), ultra-sensitive imaging instrument to correctly and safely diagnose and treat bladder cancer is acute.
+There is no question that the need is acute for a practical, ultra-sensitive imaging instrument to correctly and safely diagnose and treat bladder cancer.